My Egg Noodle Lasagna recipe is a real family pleaser with layers and layers of meat sauce, cheesy filling, and egg noodles.

 • Place a large skillet or saucepan over medium high heat.
 Add the canola oil and ground beef.
 Cook, stirring frequently, until the beef is completely browned.

-• Drain the beef in a colander over a a plate lined with paper towels.
+• Drain the beef in a colander over a plate lined with paper towels.
 Discard the fat and return the ground beef to the pan.

 • Add the garlic powder, parsley flakes, dried basil, salt, canned tomatoes, and tomato paste.